Datasette is an open source project. We welcome contributions!

-You can generate the list of issue references for a specific release by pasting the following into the browser devtools while looking at the Changelog page (replace
+You can generate the list of issue references for a specific release by copying and pasting text from the release notes or GitHub changes-since-last-release view into this Extract issue numbers from pasted text tool.

-- Manually post the new release to GitHub releases: https://github.com/simonw/datasette/releases - you can convert the release notes to Markdown by copying and pasting the rendered HTML into this tool: https://euangoddard.github.io/clipboard2markdown/
+To create the tag for the release, create a new release on GitHub matching the new version number.
+You can convert the release notes to Markdown by copying and pasting the rendered HTML into this Paste to Markdown tool.

 Alpha and beta releases are published to preview upcoming features that may not yet be stable - in particular to preview new plugin hooks.